-Asia Pacific Rayon (APR) is the first fully integrated viscose rayon producer in Asia from plantation to viscose fibre.
+Asia Pacific Rayon (APR), a member of the RGE group of companies, is the first fully integrated viscose rayon producer in Asia from plantation to viscose fibre.
 The APR mill is situated in Pangkalan Kerinci, Riau, Indonesia and can produce 300,000-tonnes of viscose staple fibre every year.
 APR is a member of the RGE (Royal Golden Eagle) group of resource-based manufacturing firms, and it operates in accordance with the RGE 5Cs founding principles of doing what is good for the Community, Country, Climate and Customer, and only then will it be good for the Company.

 Basrie Kamba, President Director of APR, explained in an interview that the company produces comfortable, breathable, and absorbent viscose rayon from natural wood cellulose, which is used in hygiene products, home textiles, and clothing.
 It is easy to dye and can be woven or knitted to create soft garments, and is also a biodegradable alternative to synthetic fabrics.
 The cellulose pulp used in production is sourced from sustainably managed plantations.

 APR sells its viscose fibre product in Indonesia as well as international markets, including China, Turkey, India, Bangladesh, Vietnam, and Pakistan.
 “We invest in research and development to improve our product line and engage with stakeholders to ensure our operations are not only successful but also benefit the communities and environment.
 With an annual capacity of 300,000 tonnes, APR is the world’s largest integrated VSF manufacturer in Asia and is looking to expand its capacity.